 Changing the Underlying Operating System

 To best fit the agency’s needs, Zirous updated their underlying operating system from Windows Server 2008 R2 Standard to Oracle Enterprise Linux 7.6.
 Linux is the preferred system for Weblogic and database environments, and knowing that Zirous would continue to support the agency’s new environment going forward, it was a perfect fit; Zirous’ experience with Linux includes a vast library of scripts and workarounds for Oracle products within Linux, so this decision was made knowing it would ultimately be the best benefit to the agency.

 Migrating to the Oracle Cloud

 Roughly 350GB of data — including database schemas for the agency’s EFS application, user definitions for approximately 2,000 users, and approximately 450,000 documents — needed to be migrated to the new cloud environment.
 By using a virtual private network (VPN), Zirous was able to securely move the agency’s data through the public internet into the cloud.
 This VPN will also allow the agency to securely manage and update the servers in this environment without exposing them to the public.

 Because the state agency already utilized an Oracle database, the Oracle cloud was chosen as their new environment.
 The agency’s main goal was to migrate out of the datacenter in a quick and cost-effective manner, and using the Oracle cloud achieved this goal with the fewest disruptions to their business and processes.

 At the end of the migration, the state agency saw drastically improved recovery times, and they now have the ability to rebuild and import backups of the new environment in case of a large-scale failure.
-Their costs are significantly reduced, their security risks are minimal, and the threat of their EFS system failing and stopping the operation of their business is eliminated.
+Their annual costs are 44% lower, their security risks are minimal, and the threat of their EFS system failing and stopping the operation of their business is eliminated.